Run Sandfly with Podman

 Required Packages

-Install Podman and other required, supporting packages:
+Install Podman and other required, supporting packages.

-Ignore any "match" error messages.
-Depending on the version of Podman being used, some packages may no longer be available or required.
+sudo dnf install podman podman-plugins dnsmasqDepending on the version of Podman being used, some packages may no longer be available or required.
+If you encounter any "no match" errors, remove that package from the install list and run again if necessary.

-The podman-docker package installs a wrapper script that runs 'docker' commands with Podman.
-The podman-plugins and dnsmasq packages provide the podman dnsname plugin to allow DNS-based name resolution between containers in a Podman network, which Sandfly depends on.
+INFO: Podman plugins adds support for DNS-based name resolutionThe podman-plugins and dnsmasq packages provide the podman dnsname plugin to allow DNS-based name resolution between containers in a Podman network, which Sandfly depends on.
+The podman-plugins may no longer be supported in certain versions of podman, so remove it from the install list if no match is found.

 Podman Modes

-• To run Podman as rootful, run those scripts via sudo or as the root user.
+- To run Podman as rootful, run those scripts via

-• To run Podman as rootless, run those scripts as a normal user.
+sudoor as the root user. - To run Podman as rootless, run those scripts as a normal user.

-Note, however, that running the installation script as a normal user will prompt for the sudo password in order to perform some of the actions required to allow the Sandfly Server to run.
+Note, however, that running the Docker Image installation script as a normal user will prompt for the sudo password in order to perform some of the actions required to allow the Sandfly Server to run.

 Mode Actions (Informational)